 When does Sunday trading come into effect?

-General retail shops, other than motor vehicle shops, in Kalgoorlie-Boulder are now authorised to trade on Sundays between the hours of 9.00am and 2.00pm.
+What kinds of businesses are allowed to trade on Sunday?
+General retail shops, other than motor vehicle shops, in Kalgoorlie-Boulder are now authorised to trade on Sundays between the hours of 8.00am and 3.00pm.

-Eligible businesses are now able to trade from 9.00am until 2.00pm on Sunday.
+What are the Sunday retail trading hours?
+Eligible businesses are now able to trade from 8.00am until 3.00pm on Sunday.
 When to open and close during these hours is completely at the discretion of local businesses owners.

+Does this mean my business has to open on Sunday?
 No. Trading on Sundays is optional and local businesses can choose if they want to participate.

+Does this change present any opportunities for my business?
 Consultation about retail trading hours conducted by the City of Kalgoorlie-Boulder revealed that nearly 90% of respondents were in favour of Sunday trading.
 By trading on Sundays, your business may be able to attract new customers, build brand loyalty or diversify your offerings.

+Does this variation to Retail Trading Hours affect the Burt Street Boulder Precinct?
 This order does not affect the operation of the Retail Trading Hours (Burt Street Precinct, Boulder) Exemption Order 2001.
 Retail businesses operating on Burt Street are exempt from section 12(1) and (2) of the Retail Trading Hours Act 1987, allowing them to trade outside of general retail trading hours and on public holidays.

+Who can I contact for more information?
 For more information about Sunday trading or general business support, please contact the City’s Economic Development team via email at firstname.lastname@example.org, or call (08) 9021 9600.